-Welcome to Dumfries & Galloway
+Welcome to Dumfries and Galloway

-About Dumfries & Galloway
+About Dumfries and Galloway

-Dumfries and Galloway is made up of 4 areas; Wigtownshire (SE), Stewarty (SE Central) Nithsdale (N and Central), Annandale & Eskdale (SW).
+The county is made up of 4 areas; Wigtownshire (SE), Stewarty (SE Central) Nithsdale (N and Central), Annandale & Eskdale (SW).